 Is Milan safe for tourists?
-That is the question on the lips of many vacationers who are concerned about their well being before heading to the city of Milan.
+That is the question on the lips of many vacationers who are concerned about their well-being before heading to the city of Milan.
 I remember when I was newly moving to Italy, my dad was very skeptical about my choice because of the high rate of crimes he had read about, particularly related to the Mafias.
-He gave me a long talk on how I should stay safe and avoid troubles.
+He gave me a long talk on how I should stay safe and avoid trouble.
 Truth is, I have come to realize the Mafias my dad even feared do not terrorize the citizens face-to-face, they do not roam the streets looking for whom to prey.
 They mostly operate at some higher level that mainly affects the people economically.

 Is Milan safe?
 Well, according to the crime and safety index rank by Numbeo, Milan ranks 155 out of 338 countries in 2018.
 I would not even start to comment on the number here but only give some tips and relay some experiences I have had so far living in Milan.

-Pickpockets in Milan:
+Pickpockets in Milan

-Pickpockets are everywhere – clubs, restaurants, malls, metro stations, bus stations and secluded areas.
+Pickpockets are everywhere – clubs, restaurants, malls, metro stations, bus stations, and secluded areas.

 Do not get drunk when you go clubbing, especially if you do not have a sane friend to look after you.
 Many pickpockets know the best time to rob a person is when they are not in their right senses.